 - Stay Current within the Field of Bodywork

-The concept of having the “right tool for the job” applies here.
-If your practice already includes working with structural problems, Muscle Energy Technique will be an indispensable addition to your current skills.
+Undoubtedly, the concept of having the “right tool for the job” applies here.
+If your practice already includes working with structural problems, then Muscle Energy Technique will be an indispensable addition to your current skills.
 If you want to add concrete structural work to your practice, this is a great place to start!

 - Reduce Your Physical Effort